Pink-Crab/Perique-Registerables/docs/Post-Type.md

 > @param Meta_Data[]
 > @return Meta_Data[]

 This method is used for creating and defining all the meta boxes used for this post type.
-The method should be used to populate the $meta boxes array with partially completed MetaBox objects, then when the Post\_Type is registered, the meta boxes are automatically added and rendered.
+The method should be used to populate the $meta boxes array with partially completed Meta_Box objects, then when the Post\_Type is registered, the meta boxes are automatically added and rendered.

 ### public function meta_data\(\): void